 Assessment and Certification

 The course is a regulated qualification with certificates awarded by the awarding body ITC First.
 Your trainer will assess you by witnessing you demonstrating a number of practical skills throughout the course.
 If you are registered onto the ITC Certificate in Outdoor First Aid at SCQF Level 6, you will also complete a short multiple choice questionnaire as part of your assessment.
-As the qualification is issued by ITC First rather than Borderlands, your trainer will be able to inform you whether they believe you have satisfied the requirements of the qualification at the end of the course, but final confirmation of results comes from ITC First and so certificates are posted out a short while after the course.
+As the qualification is issued by ITC First rather than Borderlands, your trainer will be able to inform you whether they believe you have satisfied the requirements of the qualification at the end of the course, but final confirmation of results comes from ITC First and so certificates are issued a short while after the course.
+In order to reduce our environmental impact, E-certificates are provided as standard but paper certificates can be provided if required for an additional fee of £5 per certificate.

 We may utilise the latest ‘QCPR’ manikins on most of our courses for CPR training, enabling you to receive detailed digital feedback to help you improve the effectiveness of your chest compressions and mouth to mouth ventilations.
 This does not form part of your assessment but is a useful, optional, training aid.
 The QCPR manikins work via your smartphone over a Bluetooth connection.
 If you’d like to make the most of this, you’ll need to download the Laerdal Medical QCPR Learner app, free for Android and Apple devices.
 Please ensure it’s the learner app you download, rather than the QCPR instructor app.